Easton (horse): 1935: four-year-old season

 On his first appearance as a four-year-old, Easton contested the £531 Spring Stakes over one mile at Lingfield Park Racecourse in April.
 He looked very impressive before the race and won by a neck from the three-year-old Sea Bequest, to whom he was conceding twenty-four pounds, appearing to win rather more easily than the final margin suggested.
 The runner-up went on to finish third to Bahram in the 2000 Guineas.
 Easton then earned a further £750 by taking the March Stakes over ten furlongs at Newmarket, beating the Champion Stakes winner Umidwar by four lengths.

 He then faced Windsor Lad again in the Coronation Cup at Epsom.
 The race was much anticipated and was seen as a match between Easton's speed and Windsor Lad's stamina.
 Both colts looked to be in exceptional condition before the race, although it was noted that Easton was "on his toes" and "full of fire and eagerness".
 Charlie Smirke sent Windsor Lad three lengths clear early in the straight, and although Gordon Richards sent Easton in pursuit and reduced the margin, he was unable to catch the Derby winner and was beaten one and a half lengths.

 On his final racecourse appearance, Easton ran at Royal Ascot in the Ribblesdale Stakes, which was then a race run over one mile for three- and four-year-olds of either sex.
 Ridden by Richards, he won at odds of 1/4 from the filly Almond Hill, taking a prize of £1,720.
 His retirement was announced a few days later, shortly before the death of Lord Woolavington.

 Stud record

 On his retirement from racing, Easton was retired to his late owner's Lavington Stud in England before being exported to the United States in 1941.
 The best of his offspring included the Dwyer Stakes winner Wildlife and the filly Red Shoes, who won the Pimlico Oaks and the Test Stakes in 1946.

 Assessment

 In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Easton the one hundred and seventy-ninth best racehorse of twentieth century, the seventy-seventh best horse of the century to have been trained in Great Britain and Ireland, and the fifth best horse foaled in 1931 after Windsor Lad, Brantome, Discovery and Colombo.

+Pedigree

+Easton is inbred 5S x 5D x 4D to the stallion St Simon, meaning that he appears fifth generation (via St Serf) on the sire side of his pedigree, and fifth generation (via Cheery) and fourth generation on the dam side of his pedigree.

+Easton is inbred 4S x 5D to the stallion Hampton, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Maid Marion) on the dam side of his pedigree.